LenAnderson/UserscriptWatcher/README.md

 # UserscriptWatcher
-groovy script to autmatically compile a collection of files into a userscript
+Groovy script (Groovy 3) to autmatically compile a collection of files into a userscript.

 ## How to use?